Interested in becoming a professional rock climbing guide?

 What an Assistant Guide Does

-An assistant guide is able to guide under supervision of a head guide for groups of 5 guests or more.
-Often, the assistant guide will pre-rig a crag while the head guide meets and greets.
+An assistant guide is able to guide under supervision of a head guide, usually for groups of 5 guests or more.
+Often, the assistant guide will pre-rig a crag while the head guide meets and greets our guests.
 Once the trip is running, the assistant guide helps care for all the trips needs: helping guests put on their rock climbing gear, belaying, setting up new routes, cleaning anchors, packing gear in and out, instructing the guests through their climbing experience as necessary (or desired), returning gear to the shop and cleaning it.
 During the phase of assistantship, the guide is given an Excel Sheet of a couple hundred guide routes to scout out.
 We hope to see that all of these routes have been set up and climbed by our assistants in addition to other routes they personally bring to the table.
 In addition, we want to see that our assistants have guided children ages 4 and under at least 3 times before graduating to head guide.
 To accomplish this, our assistants can wait for the process to happen organically with trips assigned to them or they can actively scout out all these routes and move along the process faster.
 The assistant guide assessments involve a day in the field mock guiding and a written assessment about our company culture.

 The first phase of graduating the assistantship is to a provisional guide.
 The second is to a head guide.
 To ensure a smooth transition for the guide and top-quality service to our guests, we are selective about what kind of trips are assigned in the Provisional Guide phase.
 Provisional guides can guide trips solo (groups of 1-4 people) as long as the climbers' needs are a good fit for the guide.
 After enough trips as Provisional Guide go smoothly, we promote to Head Guide.